strncat/strncat.github.io/_posts/math/analysis/topology/2024-06-26-analysis-sets-closed-contains-limit-points.markdown

   Prove that a set \(F \subseteq \mathbf{R}\) is closed if and only if it contains its limit points.
 </div>
 <br>
-This was listed in the book as a definition but I was wondering why it's true. luckily I found this nice proof <a href="https://www.youtube.com/watch?v=Mh1noyFVNVg">online</a> and it goes like this:
+This was listed in the book as a definition but I was wondering why it's true.
+I did find the following proof <a href="https://www.youtube.com/watch?v=Mh1noyFVNVg">online</a> that relies on the fact that a set $$O$$ is open if and only if $$O^c$$ is closed.
+But in the book we proved the previous statement using the definition that closed sets contain their limit points.
+So it's circular and we just have to assume one to get the other.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>